Meet Our Pastors

-Josiah has a Bachelor of Science Degree in Youth Ministry from Lee University and is currently studying for a Graduate Degree in Ministry Leadership also from Lee University.
-He is expected to graduate with this degree in December of 2023.
+Josiah has a Bachelor of Science Degree in Youth Ministry from Lee University and a Graduate Degree in Ministry Leadership also from Lee University.
 In Josiah's spare time, he enjoys all things outdoors, cooking, longboarding, board games, and video games.
-Josiah is married to Courtney, who has a Masters Degree in Marriage and Family Therapy and is currently a practicing in-home therapist. |
+Josiah is married to Courtney, who has a Masters Degree in Marriage and Family Therapy and is currently a practicing therapist. |

 Church Staff and Leadership |

-Administrative Assistant: Andrea Woodworth
+Administrative Assistant: Alexandra Coffey

-Sexton: Marvin Stidam Choir Director: Kathy Morelock Organist/Pianist: Robbie Cody Organist: Paula Griffith Children's Music: Mindy Steele Clerk of Session: Krystal Miller Church Treasurer: Lukas Salyer Church Session: Pam Hines, Joshua Johnson, Krystal Miller, Moe McCormack, Ashlan Morelock, Tommy Newman, Lukas Salyer, Amy Slifko, Rex Wallis, Steve Wright Session Moderator: Rev. Courtney Krueger |
+Nursery Director: Hannah Dearman Sexton: Marvin Stidam Choir Director: Kathy Morelock Organist/Pianist: Robbie Cody Organist: Paula Griffith Clerk of Session: Krystal Miller Church Treasurer: Lukas Salyer Church Session: Bill Brown, Joshua Johnson, Moe McCormack, Krystal Miller, Tommy Newman, Lukas Salyer, Amy Slifko, Andrea Thomas Interim Session Moderator: Rev. Courtney Krueger |

 Church Government |